PagerDuty/developer-docs/docs/app-integration-development/10-Classic-User-OAuth-PKCE.md

 tags: [app-integration-development]
 ---

-# OAuth 2.0: PKCE Flow
+# Classic User OAuth: PKCE Flow

 [Create an app](../../docs/app-integration-development/03-Register-an-App.md) to get access to OAuth 2.0 credentials and access PagerDuty's REST API on behalf of a user.